christyson/check_pass_fail/README.md

     python check_pass_fail.py -a <your app name>
     or
     python check_pass_fail.py -a <your app name> -s <your sandbox name>

-To delete use the following commands:

-    python check_pass_fail.py -a <your app name> --delete or
-    python check_pass_fail.py -a <your app name> -s <your sandbox name> --delete

 Otherwise you will need to set environment variables before running `example.py`: